karenpayneoregon/console-apps/DependencyInjectionSimple/readme.md

-﻿# How to implement dependency injection in a console project.
+﻿# How to implement dependency injection in a console project

 Simple example for `dependency injection` for EF Core and simple logging in a console project.